6.4. Reliability

 6.4.2.
 Reliability for Binary Classification

-In PiML, the reliability assessment for binary classification tasks is based on Venn-Abers Predictors [Vladimir2015].
-Different from the regression case, test set is split into 2 subsets, including 60% for calibration and 40% for testing the performance of calibration results.
+In PiML, the reliability assessment for binary classification tasks is currently under development and not yet fully mature.
+As a temporary approach, we utilize the formula \(\sqrt{\hat{p}(1-\hat{p})}\) to quantify the uncertainty associated with each prediction.
 Additionally, isotonic regression is employed to calibrate the predicted probabilities.
 The reliability diagram is used to visually illustrate the calibration of the predicted probabilities, showing how well they align with the observed frequencies.
 The Brier score, on the other hand, is utilized to quantify the accuracy of the predicted probabilities by calculating the mean squared difference between the predicted probabilities and the actual outcomes.

 6.4.2.1.
 Distance of Reliable and Un-reliable Data